dhruvilchidvadiya786r-sys/CovarianceDynamics.jl/docs/manual/geometry.md

 - it is **not a vector space**
 - linear interpolation between two SPD matrices can leave the space

-Any valid covariance dynamics must therefore be defined **on** $\mathcal{S}_{++}^n$, not merely in $\mathbb{R}^{n^2}$.
+Any valid covariance dynamics must therefore be defined **on** the SPD manifold, not merely in a flat Euclidean space of dimension `n²`.

+---

 ## 2. Why Geometry Matters for Stochastic Dynamics

 Stochastic differential equations are traditionally formulated in linear spaces.
 When such equations are applied naïvely to covariance matrices, several pathologies arise:

 - additive noise destroys positive definiteness instantaneously
 - numerical discretization breaks symmetry
 - long-time simulations drift outside the admissible set
 - corrective projections introduce bias and instability

 These failures are geometric in nature, not numerical accidents.

 A geometrically consistent model must ensure that **every infinitesimal update respects the structure of the state space**.

+---

 ## 3. Structural Invariants of the Model

 The design of **CovarianceDynamics.jl** enforces several key invariants.

+---

 ### 3.1 Symmetry Preservation